 Annotations are pieces of data attached to an entity that allow users to leave ratings, or other relevant feedback.
 A poll plugin might register votes as annotations.
-Before Elgg 1.9, comments and group discussion replies were stored as annotations.

 Annotations are stored as instances of the ElggAnnotation class.

 Each annotation has:

 - An internal annotation type (like comment)

 - A value (which can be a string or integer)

 - An access permission distinct from the entity it's attached to

 - · An owner